ktor-doc-jp/ktor-doc-jp/pages/docs/Features.md

 tags: [feature]
 sidebar: mydoc_sidebar
 permalink: features/index.html
-summary: Features provide key functionality to your application using a plugin model
+summary: Features provide functionality to your application using a plugin model
 ---

 A Ktor application typically consists of a series of features.
 You can think of features as functionality